 Selling your business (or its assets) can be a challenge; the same goes for buying assets too, so it is important that you have an experienced business lawyer who can work with you to protect your interests, while ensuring that your transaction goes smoothly and without any unexpected roadblocks.

-The experienced business attorneys at the law offices of Sandman & Lankford, PLLC are available to help both buyers and sellers in Daytona Beach, FL and Berks County, PA with the process of drafting asset purchase agreements and carefully reviewing the terms of an APA before you sign.
+The experienced business team at the law offices of Sandman PLLC is available to help both buyers and sellers with the process of drafting asset purchase agreements and carefully reviewing the terms of an APA before you sign.•